madeindra/signal-setup-guide/README.md

 Q: How to setup Turn Server?
 I can't do voice/video call.

 A: Probably related to your port, either it is not allowed by the firewall or it is not properly set.
-See my example config on <a href="https://github.com/madecanggih/Setup-Guide/tree/master/coturn-server">Coturn Server<a/>
+See my example config on [Coturn Server](./coturn-server/example-turnserver.conf)

 Q: Can I subtitute AWS to MinIO?

-A: I tried it here <a href="https://github.com/madecanggih/Setup-Guide/tree/master/signal-minio">signal-minio</a> using modification created by <a href="https://community.signalusers.org/t/amazon-s3-component-replacement-for-text-secure-server-local-installation/5375/18">kondal789rao
+A: I tried it here [signal-minio](./signal-minio/) using modification created by <a href="https://community.signalusers.org/t/amazon-s3-component-replacement-for-text-secure-server-local-installation/5375/18">kondal789rao
 </a>.
 Someone also did a pull request here: <a href="https://github.com/signalapp/Signal-Server/pull/76">Use MinIO instead of the AWS</a>.
 Also you can try to look into <a href="https://github.com/localstack/localstack">Localstack</a> for local development.

 Q: Can I disable / change Twilio? (by getting the generated OTP on the server)

-A: Yes, it is possible, you need to change TwilioSmsSender Class, see example on <a href="https://github.com/madecanggih/Setup-Guide/tree/master/signal-server-no-twilio">Signal Server Without Twilio</a>.
+A: Yes, it is possible, you need to change TwilioSmsSender Class, see example on [Signal Server Without Twilio](./signal-server-no-twilio/).

 Q: Can I use Signal in localhost / internal IP / self-signed certificate (by trusting all certificate)

-A: Yes, it is possible but it is not secure, see example on <a href="https://github.com/madecanggih/Setup-Guide/tree/master/signal-server-self-signed-certificate">Signal Server Self Signed Certificate</a>.
+A: Yes, it is possible but it is not secure, see example on [Signal Server Self Signed Certificate](./signal-server-self-signed-certificate/).

 Q: Can I remove Google Mobile Service (GMS) from Signal?

 A: Yes!
 A Signal user named "tx-hw" did it on their <a href="https://github.com/tw-hx/Signal-Android/tree/4.60.5.0-FOSS">Github Fork of Signal-Android</a>.
 You can read more about it on their <a href="https://community.signalusers.org/t/ive-removed-gms-from-the-signal-website-build-its-now-completely-open-source/14382">Signal Community Post</a>

-## ToDos
+## To-Dos

 * CDS Server: Find server with Intel SGX to try to setup custom CDS Server.
 * Signal iOS: Still can't afford Apple Dev License, find someone with license.